openhab/openhab-addons/addons/binding/org.openhab.binding.solaredge/README.md

 The following configuration parameters are available for this thing:

 - **tokenOrApiKey** (required)
-Either the official API Key for using the public API or when using the inofficial private API: a token which can be retrieved from browser's cookie store when logged into the solaredge website.
-It is called 'SPRING_SECURITY_REMEMBER_ME_COOKIE'
+Either the [official API Key](https://www.youtube.com/watch?v=iR26nmL5bXg) for using the public API or when using the inofficial private API: a token which can be retrieved from browser's cookie store when logged into the SolarEdge website.
+It is called "SPRING_SECURITY_REMEMBER_ME_COOKIE".
+When using this token, see also `usePrivateApi` and `meterInstalled`.

+E.g. for Firefox, use the built-in [Storage Inspector](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector) to retrieve the token.

 - **solarId** (required)
 Id of your inverter at SolarEdge (can be found in the URL after successful login: https://monitoring.solaredge.com/solaredge-web/p/site/**<<solarId>>**/#/dashboard)

 - **usePrivateApi** (optional)
 can be set to true to use the private API.
 Private API has no limit regarding query frequency but is less stable.
 Private API will only gather live data if a meter is available.
-The official public API ha a limit of 300 queries per day but should be much more reliable/stable. (default = false)
+The official public API has a limit of 300 queries per day but should be much more reliable/stable.
+Set this to true when using token retrieved from browser in `tokenOrApiKey`.
+See also `meterInstalled`. (default = false)

 - **meterInstalled** (optional)
-can be set to true for setups that contain a SolarEdge modbus meter (see here: https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter ).
-A meter allows more detailed data retrieval. (default = false)
+can be set to true for setups that contain a SolarEdge modbus meter integrated [here](https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter).
+A meter allows more detailed data retrieval.
+Set this to true when using token retrieved from browser in `tokenOrApiKey`.
+See also `usePrivateApi`. (default = false)

 - **liveDataPollingInterval** (optional)
 interval (minutes) in which live data values are retrieved from Solaredge.
 Setting less than 10 minutes is only allowed when using private API. (default = 10).